sapcc/limesctl/README.md

 ### Homebrew

-The formula will also work with Homebrew on Linux.
+In addition to macOS, the `brew` package will also work with Homebrew on Linux.

 ```
 $ brew tap sapcc/limesctl https://github.com/sapcc/limesctl.git